justich1/PHPrs/README.md

-# PHPrs – rychlý start
+🇬🇧 PHPrs is a lightweight PHP CMS with plugin and template support.

-Tento projekt je jednoduchý CMS v PHP s podporou šablon a pluginů.
+🇨🇿 PHPrs je jednoduchý CMS v PHP s podporou šablon a pluginů.

 ## Požadavky